Read or download an easy read version of this page (PDF)

 We make sure Gig Buddy volunteers have a police check to make sure they are safe and good people.

-Are you 18 or over and live in one of these areas:
+You can get a Gig Buddy if you are over 18 and live in one of these areas:

 The form asks things like what hobbies and interests you have.
 And what support you need.